SOC 2 Compliance Cost: Budget Planning Guide

 Bigger scope means more testing, more documentation to review, more controls to verify.
 If your scope includes "we encrypt all customer data at rest and in transit and we continuously monitor for any unencrypted data," that's more complex than "we encrypt data in our primary database."
 If your scope includes "we maintain a disaster recovery plan and test it quarterly," that's more work to verify than "we maintain a disaster recovery plan."
 The auditor has to look at actual test results, not just policy.

-Scope creep during the audit is also a cost driver and a timeline killer.
-You might start with a narrow scope to save money, but then customers ask about controls outside that scope.
+Scope creep during the audit is a cost driver and a timeline killer.
+You start with a narrow scope to save money, then customers ask about controls outside that scope.
 You end up expanding scope mid-audit and paying more.
-The auditor might have to re-test, re-document, and adjust their findings.
-This is why getting scope right at the beginning—during your initial planning phase—is important.
+The auditor has to re-test, re-document, and adjust their findings.
+This is why getting scope right at the beginning — during your initial planning phase — matters.
 Have a realistic conversation with your auditor about what scope makes sense given your customer base and your goals.
-Sometimes narrow scope is a legitimate choice.
-If your customers only care about your cloud infrastructure, maybe you don't need to include your office network or data center infrastructure in scope.
 Be strategic about what you include and what you exclude.

 First Audit vs Ongoing Annual Audits

 Your first SOC 2 audit is the most expensive because you're building everything from scratch: documentation, control implementation, evidence gathering infrastructure, processes that didn't exist before.
-Subsequent annual audits are typically thirty to forty percent cheaper because you already have the foundation in place.
+Subsequent annual audits are typically 30% to 40% cheaper because you already have the foundation in place.

 If you switch auditors, you'll pay closer to first-year costs because the new auditor needs to re-understand your environment and re-test controls they didn't audit before.
 If you expand scope to include new systems or additional Trust Service Criteria, you'll pay more.
 But if you keep scope stable and stay with the same auditor, costs stabilize significantly.
 This is why it's important to think of SOC 2 as an ongoing program, not a one-time project.
 The first year is expensive but subsequent years are more manageable.
 Budget accordingly.